UPDATE 5-Placido Domingo apologizes after union finds he sexually harassed women

 Domingo had disputed the allegations when they were first reported by the Associated Press (AP) last year, forcing him to sever ties with some of the foremost musical institutions in the United States.
 Women told the AP that Domingo, who is married, forced wet kisses on them, groped them and sought to pressure them into meeting him privately outside work for sex.
 They described it as a pattern of behavior stretching back to the 1980s that had long been an open secret in the opera world.

 Following the report, Domingo resigned as general manager of the Los Angeles Opera and pulled out of performing the title role in Verdi's "Macbeth" at the Metropolitan Opera in New York.
-LA Opera said it would comment once officials there had finished reviewing the union's findings.
+LA Opera said it would comment once it reviewed the findings of a separate investigation it commissioned from law firm Gibson Dunn.
 The Met did not respond to a request for comment.

 The allegations had less of an impact on his career in Europe, and he was still due to sing and conduct at performances in Vienna, Madrid, London, Moscow and Hamburg in the coming months, according to his website.
 The Teatro Real in Madrid and the Royal Opera House in London confirmed that Domingo would still appear on their stages for "La Traviata" and "Don Carlo" this year.
 Milan's Teatro alla Scala, where Domingo is scheduled to sing in "La Traviata" in November, declined to comment.